As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 In Ohio, you can find diamonds, pyrite, amethyst, agates, chert, flint, quartz crystals, fossils, jasper, calcite, dolomite crystals, pyrite crystals, marcasite, celestite, barite crystals, and more!
 The most popular rockhounding site here is Flint Ridge, situated in Licking and Muskingum counties.

-Ohio is a great state to find crystals, some gemstones, and fossils, but you have to know exactly where to go to.
-Let’s see exactly which places are worth the trip in Ohio and what you can find!
+Ohio is a great state to find crystals, some gemstones, and fossils, but you have to know exactly where to go.
+Let’s see exactly which places are worth the trip to Ohio and what you can find!

 If you are interested in checking out the best rockhounding book about rockhounding in Ohio you can find it by clicking here (Amazon link).